pablones8/PAC-Bayesian-bounds/README.md

 # A PAC-Bayesian approach to generalization for quantum models

-This repository contains the implementation and numerical results for the experiments presented in the article **[título del artículo o "Quantum Phase Recognition using QCNN and DPQC architectures"]**.
+This repository contains the implementation and numerical results for the experiments presented in the article "A PAC-Bayesian approach to generalization in quantum models", available on [arXiv](https://arxiv.org/abs/2501.10077).

-The code compares two quantum machine learning architectures for classifying ground states of a generalized cluster Hamiltonian into four distinct quantum phases:
+The code computes generalization errors of two quantum machine learning architectures for classifying ground states of a generalized cluster Hamiltonian into four distinct quantum phases:

 - **QCNN** — Quantum Convolutional Neural Network (with amplitude embedding + convolution + pooling layers)
 - **DPQC** — Dynamic Parameterized Quantum Circuit (sequential conditional single-qubit operations controlled by measurements + final convolution)